NvdAi/-Ml-Algorithm/Decision Tree/README.md

 10- for each node ,check it   if node is pure return sample labels  else  reoeat the all ateps for now data in each node

-I have 3 codes   DT.py is my decision tree structure      node.py id my node info calss     Dtree.py is main for run
+I have 3 codes   DT.py is my decision tree structure      node.py id my node info calss     Dtree.py is main for run.